After Hours Emergency Centres

 We have specialised in-house pathology machines which allow us to perform rapid blood testing and diagnostics.
 This also allows for close monitoring of critical and hospitalised patients.
 Routine diagnostics on blood, urine and faeces can be invaluable in diagnosing your cats health concerns.
 Our Vets and nurses are highly trained in these areas of diagnostic testing and interpretation.
 For more advanced, testing we engage the services of an external specialist laboratories.
 This is used routinely for endocrine and tissue pathology analysis as well as for many of our health care screening tests.

 Regular urine and blood testing helps us screen for the early signs of any progressive age related conditions.
 Early diagnosis can add years to your cats life and also help reduce the cost of long term care.

 A dental check up may highlight the need for cleaning, polishing, tooth extraction or even just a change in diet to prevent the problems and do away with the need for yearly cleans.
-Remember, your cat will look and function better and also live longer with healthy teeth and gums.
+Dental health has been associated with one of the single most important health factors for a long and healthy life.